-You may be surprised to learn that between 3% and 6% of the population is at risk for a serious, potentially life-threatening condition known as double depression.
-Many of those people can lower that risk.
-But even after double depression develops, many people delay or avoid getting treatment that could save their lives.
+You may be surprised to learn that between 3% and 6% of the population is at risk for a form of chronic (longstanding) depression that researchers call "double depression."
+Like all forms of depression, double depression can cause problems with daily functioning and quality of life and carries an increased risk for suicidal thoughts or behaviors.
+Treatment can help, but many people delay or avoid getting the help that could save their lives.

 What Is Double Depression?

-Double depression is a complication of a psychological condition called dysthymic disorder, or dysthymia.
-Dysthymia is a chronic, depressed mood that lasts at least two years.
-This low, dark mood -- sometimes referred to as a "veil of sadness" -- occurs nearly every day and persists for years.
-Some people may have this mood disorder for 10 to 20 years, or even more, before seeking treatment.
+Double depression is a complication of a psychiatric illness called dysthymic disorder, or dysthymia.
+Dysthymia is a chronic, depressed mood accompanied by just one or two other symptoms of clinical depression (such as low energy or low self-esteem) that lasts at least two years in adults (or one year in kids).
+This low, dark mood -- sometimes described as a "veil of sadness" -- occurs nearly every day and can sometimes persist for many years.
+Some people may have this mood disorder for 10 to 20 years or even more before seeking treatment.

-Over time, more than half of people with dysthymia experience worsening symptoms that lead to the onset of major depression on top of their chronically depressed mood.
-This is known as double depression.
+Over time, more than half of people with dysthymia experience worsening symptoms that lead to the onset of a full syndrome of major depression superimposed on their dysthymic disorder, resulting in what is known as double depression.

 How Is Double Depression Different From Major Depression Without Dysthymia?

-But when treated, the mood normally returns to normal as the other symptoms resolve.
-There is also often an awareness during treatment that depression is not the normal state and that that things can improve.
+But when a major depressive episode is effectively treated, the mood should return to normal as the other symptoms resolve.
+There is also often an awareness during treatment that depression is not the normal state and that things can improve.

-Many of the symptoms of major depression are also present in people who have dysthymia, but they are far less severe and not as debilitating.
-They typically don't greatly interfere with a person's day-to-day functioning.
+Some of the symptoms of major depression are also present in people who have dysthymia, but they are fewer in number, less severe, and not as debilitating.
+They typically don't interfere with a person's day-to-day functioning as they can in major depression.
 As a result, people with dysthymia tend to view their symptoms as normal for them.
 Some may regard the low mood as a part of their personality or as simply a part of life and out of their control.

 When a major depression occurs on top of a chronic depressed mood, some people with dysthymia accept it as inevitable.
 This causes them to delay seeking treatment and makes them more resistant to normal treatment when it does start.
 Plus, unless the dysthymia is addressed along with the major depression, they are not really cured when the major depression is relieved.
 They go back to being chronically down with the accompanying risk of a new episode of double depression.